The western section of West Georgia Street is shaping up as one of the city's hottest real-estate plays.

 More recently, the 63-storey Trump International Hotel and Tower was approved at 1133 West Georgia Street.
 It's expected to open later this year.

-More recently, a proposal came forward for a 44-storey building in the 1400 block of West Georgia on the site of the former Buschlen Mowatt Gallery.
+A proposal has also come forward for a 44-storey building in the 1400 block of West Georgia on the site of the former Buschlen Mowatt Gallery.

 The 1600 block of West Georgia Street is home to the White Spot Cardero and the Stanley Park Chevron gas station.
 For now, at least, there are no rezoning applications filed for either of these properties.